Sperker/SizeRight/README.md

 **A dedicated visualization tool for Agile relative estimation and WSJF prioritization.**

 ![Job Size Visualization](images/SizeRight_JobSize_Visualization.jpg)

+---

 ![WSJF Visualization](images/SizeRight_WSJF_Visualization.jpg)

+---

 ![Relative Estimation Table](images/SizeRight_RelativeEstimationTable.jpg)

+---

 ![Edit Backlog Item Modal](images/SizeRight_EditBI_Modal.jpg)

 ## Overview

 **SizeRight** is an open-source facilitation tool designed for Product Owners, Product Managers, and Epic Owners.
 It solves the challenge of lengthy, subjective estimation meetings by replacing "gut feelings" with a structured, data-driven process.

-It acts as a **tactical pre-processor**—a "visual radiator" for your planning sessions to bridge the gap between vague ideas and concrete economic prioritization using **Weighted Shortest Job First (WSJF)**.
+It acts as a **tactical pre-processor** - a "visual radiator" for your planning sessions to bridge the gap between vague ideas and concrete economic prioritization using **Weighted Shortest Job First (WSJF)**.

 > **Note:** SizeRight is a client-side, single-file application.
 No server, no database, no installation required.